hasham82/CodeAlpha_Artificial-Intelligence/README.md

 This internship provided me with a platform to design and develop AI-based projects that address real-world challenges.
 From creating user-friendly interfaces to leveraging deep learning models, I gained hands-on experience with a variety of tools and technologies.
 Each project reflects a unique aspect of AI's potential and its transformative impact across industries.

-Feel free to explore the code and documentation for these projects in this repository! 😊